-Every sport has its acts of ownage.
+Every sport has its act of ownage.
 The slam dunk, the home run, the ace serve, the bull goring the matador – all very satisfying.
-Even better is when these moments of unleashing bring victory.
+Even better is when they coincide with victory.

 For boxing, that act is of course the knockout, and no amount of scolding fans for their underappreciation of technique will change the fact that a fighter hitting the canvas equals spectators jumping to their feet.